RohitRoz/rozellerz-stream/README.md

 # rozelle-stream

-Infrastructure-as-code and static files for Rozelle's live stream setup.
+Infrastructure-as-code and static files for Rozelle's stream setup.

 ## Structure